Public Sector · Science Research · Futures and Speculative Design

 What changed

-In a cross-campus strategy workshop, participants who had spent earlier sessions debating what alternative proteins currently were shifted to asking a different kind of question — if this were normal, what could it enable?
-What would become possible?
-That shift, from describing the present to collectively imagining a transformed future, was the most human moment of the process and the one the design was trying to create.
+By asking researchers to prototype and world-build rather than analyse and report, the workshops revealed latent ideas that conventional approaches left untouched.
+In a cross-campus strategy session, participants who had spent earlier workshops debating what alternative proteins currently were shifted to asking what could become possible if this were normal.
+That shift, from describing the present to collectively imagining a transformed future, was the most honest measure of what the process was trying to create.

 Four illustrated future scenarios for 2050 — premiumise, feed the masses, post-food, and new earth — synthesised from workshop participants' ideas and used as strategy development tools across the programme.